firthh/weekly-meetups/README.md

 ##To Do

-* Output some nice strings to copy paste into emails
+* Output iCal or other calander format

 ## License